panzerdragoonlegacy/website/DEVELOPMENT.md

 9. Restore the database from a backup .sql file:

-   `cat /My/Path/backup.sql | docker exec -i cms_database_1 psql -U panzerdragoonlegacy`
+   `cat /My/Path/backup.sql | docker exec -i website-database-1 psql -U postgres -d panzerdragoonlegacy`

+10. Set a password for the webapp user:

+   `docker exec -it website-database-1 psql -U postgres`

+   `ALTER USER panzerdragoonlegacy WITH PASSWORD 'PASSWORDHERE';`

+   `\q`

-10. Update `.env` with the database user, password, and name you used.
+11. Update `.env` with the database user, password and name you used.

     ```
     DB_USER=panzerdragoonlegacy